 That’s kind of what’s going through my mind every time we go back to the roof top.
 It doesn’t feel like home anymore.
 The vines have grown unkempt, some of the plants have dried up, the walls are dirty, the windows are dusty.
 And yet, in the midst of the strangeness of what used to be a familiar place, I hear Dawn & Rain scream and laugh and run around while their Daddy chase them, and suddenly, there it is.
 My home, right there with me.

-Today as I post this, my childhood best friend is on her one-way flight to New York to join her husband there for good.
+Today as I post this, Ivy is on her one-way flight to New York to join her husband there for good.
 And maybe I’ll rant a handful about that in a separate post, but in a nutshell, her departure is making me think about how temporary most things are in this life.
 Babies grow, children get older, people leave and move and start a new life elsewhere.

-But something about my best friend leaving, and now having David, Dawn and Rain in my life, gives me this new-found courage, this quiet assurance.
+But something about my best friend leaving, and now having David, Dawn and Rain in my life, that gives me this new-found courage, this quiet assurance.
 The assurance that wherever in the world the Lord takes us, whether we stay or move, whether friends leave or we leave.. we’ll be okay.
-As long as we’re together, the four of us, home is wherever we go.
+As long as we’re together, home is wherever we go.